qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     how many intervening missions have been visited.
 The first detention center has a 50/50 chance.
   * **Campaign Option**: choose one of the available fixes or vanilla behavior.
   * **Credit**: Qoalabear, Mobbstar, pesnitor
-* Vault Missions: Security Response
-  * The security response (spawning an enforcer to inspect the vault) triggers when a device-targetted Incognita program reduces firewalls exactly to 0 on a vault device.
-  * The following techniques bypass this response entirely:
-    1) Hack the device with a non-program (e.g. buster chip)
-    2) Hack the device with an area-targetted program (e.g. data blast)
-    3) Simultaneously break more firewalls than are currently on the device, producing a result less than 0 (e.g. Lockpick 2.0 when the target has 1 firewall)
-    4) EMP the experiment case.
-Doesn't work on the vault terminal to unlock deposit boxes.
-  * **Fix 1**: Trigger security whenever all firewalls are broken.
-Prevents the first 3 bypass options.
-  * **Campaign Option**: choose one of the available fixes or vanilla behavior.
-  * **Credit**: Qoalabear
-* Final Mission: Remote Hacking
-  * When Monst3r is near the security hub or mainframe lock, he can perform the associated hacking abilities on any mainframe device adjacent to himself (drones, OMNI Protectors, etc).
-  * Also applies to Central's final objective, though any other units should've been teleported out by the time she approaches it.
-  * **Fix**: The abilities only appear on their intended device.
-  * **Campaign Option**: enable/disable fix
-  * **Credit**: Qoalabear
-* Final Mission: Mainframe Lock Skip
-  * After completing the security hub, Monst3r is able to directly unlock the final doors as if he were carrying an appropriate keycard.
-The mission scripts still require Monst3r to activate the mainframe lock, so this just allows wandering in the final room without being able to win.
-  * **Fix**: The security codes obtained by Monst3r no longer allow him to directly unlock doors.
-  * **Campaign Option**: enable/disable fix
-  * **Credit**: Qoalabear
-* Final Mission: Dropping Incognita
-  * Central is supposed to start with Incognita's drive and be unable to drop it.
-However, it can be dropped by transferring it to the ground while picking up another dropped item.
-It can also be transferred to a guard, safe, or KOed agent from the "looting" menu.
-  * If Central was already part of the agency and tries to start the mission with a full inventory, then Incognita is spawned on the ground at her feet.
-  * Incognita's presence isn't actually checked in order to win.
-(Not fixed, as this would require blocking an empty-handed Central from the final hallway to avoid softlocking her inside.)
-  * **Note**: With Sim Constructor, if Central enters with a full inventory, then Incognita is added as a 9th item without any UI indication other than the extra encumbrance.
-  * **Fix**:
-    * Block all item transfers except with Central as the recipient.
-	* The last item in Central's inventory is visibly dropped at the start of the mission instead of Incognita's drive.
-  * **Campaign Option**: enable/disable fix
-  * **Credit**: Qoalabear
-* Prefab stationary guards: Fix facing
-  * Stationary guards placed by prefabs are stationary without a remembered facing, leaving them facing arbitrary directions after being distracted.
-For example, detention center captains will usually remain facing the wall after returning from a distraction.
-  * **Fix**: Stores their initial facing, similar to randomly generated "stationary" guards.
-  * **Campaign Option**: enable/disable fix
-  * **Credit**: Qoalabear
-* Prefab stationary guards: Ignore patrol change
-  * Stationary guards placed by prefabs are included in signals to "change up the guard patrols", such as the DLC extended campaign alarm level.
-Captains shouldn't leave their prisoners unguarded.
-  * **Fix**: Such guards are skipped when generating new patrols.
-They behave normally once alerted.
-    Inconsistent behavior from the player's perspective with Worldgen Extended.
-Stationary captains, CFOs, etc ignore patrol change, but the same units that spawned patrolling in new prefabs will not.
-  * **Campaign Option**: enable/disable fix
-  * **Credit**: Qoalabear
-* Broken Guard Patrols: Guard cannot reach a valid 2nd patrol point
-  * Without the beginner patrols setting, guards are required to find a patrol path using all of their AP and crossing into a separate worldgen "room".
-(A single contiguous space may be composed of multiple conjoined "rooms" during worldgen, so this doesn't necessarily match what a player would call a room) If this fails, the guard is left with a single patrol point and no facing in its path, reported as "stationary" but broken in a similar way to prefab stationary guards.
-  * **Fix 1**: Generate a new patrol path, ignoring the restriction on patrolling into a different room.
-(Default)
-  * **Fix 2**: Generate a stationary patrol, using normal logic for 'optimal stationary facing'.
-    This may produce surprising behavior if it is triggered during a patrol change.
-After travelling to and investigating the point, the guard immediately turns to face the calculated direction.
-  * **Campaign Option**: choose one of the available fixes or no fix.
-  * **Credit**: Qoalabear, Cyberboy2000
-* Laser beam ally checks
-  * Corp-controlled lasers turn off when guards walk through, and likewise for agency-controlled lasers and agents.
-Corp-controlled lasers also turn off when an agent drags a guard through.
-    However agency-controlled trip against a guard being dragged by an agent.
-Also, agency-controlled lasers do not re-enable themselves after all allies have passed through.
-  * **Fix** Lasers self-disable if either the dragging unit or the dragged unit is an ally.
-And lasers re-enable after all allies have left, regardless of owner.
-  * **Credit**: Qoalabear
-* Magic diagonal guard vision
-  * Guards facing diagonally always see the orthogonally adjacent tiles on the side of their main vision cone, to prevent some easy exploits.
-However, this vision is still granted if the guard couldn't normally see the tile.
-  * Pulse drones only have enough vision range to see their own tile normally, but if they just moved diagonally, they can be alerted by agents passing through the magic vision tiles.
-  * Smoke blocks all normal vision, but not the magic vision tiles.
-If an agent moves through magic vision tiles, the guard turns to face the agent and can no longer see them.
-  * **Fix**: Suppress the extra magic vision if a guard could not see those tiles regardless of facing.
-  * **Campaign Option**: enable/disable fix
-  * **Credit**: Qoalabear, Cyberboy2000
 * Holoprojector sound through walls
   * Most sounds do not alert guards (notable exception: K&O turrets firing).
 However, the sound "continuously" emitted by a deployed holoprojector in a 1 tile radius does alert guards.